Q. Who is eligible for a grant?

 A. All grants must be approved and awarded by the WRF Board during the four grant cycles.

-Q. How many applications are accepted from an organization?
+Q. How many proposals are accepted from an organization?
 How often may an organization reapply for funding?

-A. There is no limit on the number of applications that may be submitted by an organization.
-Each application is considered on its own merit.
+A. There is no limit on the number of proposals that may be submitted by an organization.
+Each proposal is considered on its own merit.
 The review process includes an examination of prior grant history, noting especially the success and lessons learned from previous grants.

 Q. May representatives of an organization make a presentation to WRF’s Board of Directors?